 Dr. Gilbert-Ross' postdoctoral work resulted in multiple first-author publications, two competitive Clinical LRP awards and a Ruth L. Kirchstein NRSA.
 In 2013, Dr. Gilbert-Ross was awarded an Emory University Research Committee (URC) grant to develop an independent research program that uses a combination of Drosophila and mouse genetics to elucidate how LKB1 mutations drive metastasis in vivo.

 She has also received the following grants and awards:

 Dr. Gilbert-Ross is ultimately interested in the molecular and cell biologic mechanisms that drive lung cancer tumor progression and metastasis.
-Mutations in the tumor suppressor LKB1 are present in up to 30% of patients, and collaborate with activating mutations in the Ras oncogene to produce aggressive lung tumors that are refractory to standard treatment.
-In order to study how KrasG12D Lkb1-mutant cells gain a metastatic advantage in the tumor microenvironment, she is applying her expertise in tissue-specific mosaic analysis to fluorescently mark KrasG12D Lkb1fl/fl mutant cells in vivo in a mouse model of NSCLC.
-In addition, Dr. Gilbert-Ross is combining her expertise in Drosophila genetics and her training in mammalian lung cancer biology to test the central hypothesis that LKB1 restricts metastasis via a dual role in restricting both EMT and the plasticity of cell migration: both via it’s conserved role as a master regulator of cell polarity.
+Mutations in the tumor suppressor LKB1 are present in up to 30% of patients, and collaborate with mutations in KRAS to produce aggressive lung tumors that are refractory to both standard and targeted therapies.
+In order to study how KRAS LKB1-mutant cells gain a metastatic advantage in the tumor microenvironment, she is applying her expertise in tissue-specific mosaic analysis to fluorescently mark KrasG12D Lkb1fl/fl mutant cells in vivo in a mouse model of non-small cell lung cancer (NSCLC).
+In addition, Dr. Gilbert-Ross is combining her expertise in Drosophila genetics and her training in mammalian lung cancer biology to test the central hypothesis that LKB1 restricts metastasis via a dual role in restricting both EMT and the plasticity of cell migration: both via its conserved role as a master regulator of cell polarity.

 View publications on PubMed